morrownr/8821au-20210708/README.md

   * IBSS
   * Managed
   * AP
+  * Monitor
   * P2P-client
   * P2P-GO
 - Log level control
+- LED control
 - VHT control (allows 80 MHz channel width in AP mode)

-Note: WPA3-SAE support is in this driver but currently, almost all Linux distros will require you to download, compile and install the current master of wpa_supplicant at the following site:
+Note: WPA3-SAE support is in this driver, but almost all Linux distros will currently require you to download, compile and install the current master of wpa_supplicant at the following site:

 https://w1.fi/cgit/